fredmkatz/Literate/ldm/Literate_results/Literate.rendered.md

             the subclasses, ensuring consistency and reducing duplication throughout the model.

-            ```Sample code block between paragraphs  - x <  y and y > z  - ```

-            We present the Component class first because it is a best practice in modeling
-            to introduce supertypes before their subtypes.
-This approach allows readers to
-            understand the general concepts and shared properties before delving into the
-            specifics of each specialized component.
+            We present the Component class first because it is a best practice in modeling to introduce supertypes before their subtypes.
+This approach allows readers to understand the general concepts and shared properties before delving into the specifics of each specialized component.

-_ Component - An element or building block of the literate data model with an
+_ Component - An element or building block of the literate data model
-            extendedOneLiner

-            Further elaboration for a Component.  + End of first paragraph

-            Start of last paragraph.

-         Note: This is an annotation for the Component class, with extra text
-            onextra lines with extra text on extra lines
             isValueType: False
-    - parentClass - the supertype - just here to test parser (Class)

-            Trying an elaboration for an InverseOf clause on an attribute declaration
-            clauses.  + End of first paragraph

-            Start of second paragraph.

-            inverse: Class_._childclass
     - normalName - the name of the component, not in camel case (*String*)

     - name - The name of the component (CamelName)